 Of course as parents, we all understand peer pressure, and remember the days when our world revolved around our social lives.
 Bert remembers them too, but he realized something that we’ve all been missing: Peer pressure wasn’t really about our peers…it was about our parents.

 “As an adult, that now seems silly, but it was my reality at the time.
 “Peer pressure” was a frivolous term for an often silent, but very real thing; and I certainly couldn’t call my parents and ask them to rescue me.
 I wasn’t supposed to be there in the first place.
 As a teen, forcing down alcohol seemed a whole lot easier than offering myself up for punishment, endless nagging and interrogation, and the potential end of freedom as I knew it.”

 His realization is a perfect depiction of what many of us adults experienced, so there’s no reason why today’s teens would feel any different.
 A major part of growing up is learning how to navigate uncomfortable situations.

 And so began, the X-Plan.

 Bert came up with a lifeline that his kids are free to use at anytime, and it’s completely changing the parenting game.
-If they need to get out of a bad situation, Bert’s kids have a secret text message they know they’re allowed to send him, no questions asked.
+If they need to get out of a bad or dangerous situation, Bert’s kids have a secret text message they know they’re allowed to send him, no questions asked.